helgoboss/helgobox/doc/user-guide.md

     - **Left dropdown:** This dropdown lets you choose if you want to refer to a marker/region by its user-assigned ID or by its position on the timeline.
     - **Right dropdown:** This dropdown displays the markers or regions (depending on the *Regions* checkbox state).
+- **Now!:** This sets the target to the currently playing (or currently focused, if stopped) marker/region.
 - **Regions:** Switches between markers and regions.
-- **Set to now!:** This sets the target to the currently playing (or currently focused, if stopped) marker/region.

 ##### Category "Virtual"